 “It was a great trip, but when I got off the boat, I couldn’t regain my ‘land legs,’” said Lisa VanTress, then 55 years old.
 “I was unstable on my feet.
 For the next couple days, I was stumbling around and I even fell down the stairs.”

 She was treated for suspected seasonal allergies.
 But within a week-and-a-half, she took a nasty tumble while getting into bed.
 A trip to the emergency department (ED) revealed, by her description, “two huge cancerous brain tumors.”
 Further investigation indicated, to her surprise, that she had lung cancer.

 Nearly 150,000 Americans annually are diagnosed with cancer that has metastasized, or traveled, to the brain.
 The number is projected to rise.
 Because of a larger aging population, combined with improvements in cancer screening and care, up to 30 percent of patients with solid tumor cancers (mainly lung cancer, breast cancer, melanoma, genitourinary cancers, and renal cell carcinoma) can expect their cancer to spread to the brain.

 Duke Cancer Institute (DCI) is addressing the needs of these patients head-on.
-This past fall, DCI, in collaboration with the Department of Neurosurgery and the Translating Duke Health Initiative, launched the Duke Center for Brain and Spine Metastasis — an outgrowth of the Duke Brain Metastasis Program.
+This past fall, DCI, in collaboration with the Department of Neurosurgery and the Translating Duke Health Initiative, launched the Duke Center for Brain and Spine Metastasis at Duke Cancer Institute — an outgrowth of the Duke Brain Metastasis Program.